What Works Better To Boost Nitric Oxide, Arginine, Citrulline or Beets?

 Beetroot contains high levels of inorganic nitrate, which is converted in the body into nitric oxide.
 NO is a signaling molecule that helps to regulate blood flow, blood pressure, and vascular function.
 Nitric oxide works by relaxing the smooth muscle cells in the walls of blood vessels.
 Thus allowing them to dilate and improve blood flow.
 This, in turn, can help to reduce blood pressure, improve oxygen delivery to tissues, and support cardiovascular health.

 Several studies have investigated the effects of beetroot supplementation on cardiovascular health.
-For example, a meta-analysis of 22 randomized controlled trials found that beetroot juice consumption was associated with significantly reducing blood pressure.
+For example, a study of 22 randomized controlled trials found that beetroot juice consumption was associated with significantly reducing blood pressure.
 This was in healthy individuals and those with hypertension (Siervo et al., 2018).
 Another study found that beetroot juice improved endothelial function in patients with heart failure (Gheibi et al., 2019).

 Beetroot For Exercise